Personal Call: Plot summary

 James and Pam are playing bridge with Evan and Mary Curtis when another call comes through.
 After James has gone into the hall to take it, Pam confesses to Mary that she is worried as yesterday's call upset him so much.
 Mary suggests she listens in on the bedroom extension.
 Pam does so and hears as "Fay" speaks to James again.
 He demands to know who she is and where she is ringing from.
 For confirmation, she opens the door of the kiosk and he hears the guard's cry announcing Newton Abbot railway station.
 Fay asks if he has noticed the time – it is 7.15pm and she tells him that she is waiting for him.
 Again, James slams the phone down.
 His friends notice his shaken condition when he returns to them and he tells them he has a headache.
 They decide to leave him, promising to see James and Pam again after their trip to France, which starts the day after tomorrow.
-They go and soon after Pam asks who Fay is and confesses to listening into the call.
+They go and soon after Pam asks who Fay is and confesses to listening in to the call.
 James tells her that Fay was the name he called his first wife, despite the fact that Pam knew her name to be Florence and that she died a year ago.
 James tells her the death was an accident.
 They were at Newton Abbot station and Fay, suffering a dizzy spell, fell under the path of an oncoming train – at 7.15pm.
 James tries to dismiss the incident of the spectral phone, looking forward to their trip to France.